top of page

 About

-Born in the Philippines and raised in Portland, Oregon, soprano Mariah Rae (she/her) now resides in and performs throughout Southern California.
-Mariah received a Master of Music in Opera Performance from the Bob Cole Conservatory of Music (BCCM) at California State University Long Beach in 2020, studying with Dr. Katharin Rundus and the late Timothy MacDougall.
-She holds a Bachelor of Arts in Vocal Performance and Journalism from Loyola Marymount University (LMU) where she studied with Dr. Veera Khare Asher and Dr. Karl Snider.
+Mariah Rae (she/her) is a Filipina-American soprano originally from Portland, Oregon.
+Mariah received a Master of Music in Opera Performance from the Bob Cole Conservatory of Music (BCCM) at California State University Long Beach, studying with Dr. Katharin Rundus and the late Timothy MacDougall.
+She holds a Bachelor of Arts in Vocal Performance and Journalism from Loyola Marymount University (LMU) where she studied with Dr. Veera Khare Asher and the late Dr. Karl Snider.

-Mariah is often praised for her sharp musicianship and theatrical instincts.
-Mariah started in musical theatre and piano at a young age prior to studying classical voice, and finds herself mostly in operatic and choral spaces today.
-Her adaptability also allows her sing in a variety of genres and styles, and to pursue projects outside of the box.
+Mariah is often praised for her sharp musicianship and theatrical instincts, and she finds herself at the edge of operatic and choral spaces today.
+Her adaptability and versatility allow her to perform in a variety of styles and genres.
+In addition to her foundation in classical music, she thoroughly enjoys projects that challenge performance norms or go outside of the box.

 Mariah-211 uncropped (5).jpg